USEPA/WNTR/documentation/model_io.rst

     >>> wntr.network.write_geojson(wn, 'Net3')

-This creates one file for each of model component (junctions, tanks, reservoirs, pipes, pumps, and valves).
+This creates the following GeoJSON files for junctions, tanks, reservoirs, pipes, pumps, and valves:

+* Net3_junctions.geojson
+* Net3_tanks.geojson
+* Net3_reservoirs.geojson
+* Net3_pipes.geojson
+* Net3_pumps.geojson
+* Note, Net3_valves.geojson is not created since Net3 has no valves

 Note that patterns, curves, sources, controls, and options are not stored in the GeoJSON files.

-The :class:`~wntr.network.io.read_geojson` function creates a WaterNetworkModel from a collection of GeoJSON files.
+The :class:`~wntr.network.io.read_geojson` function creates a WaterNetworkModel from a dictionary of GeoJSON files.
 The function can also be used to append information from GeoJSON files into an existing WaterNetworkModel.

 .. doctest::